-The Group's operations are carried out in Iceland, with a substantial part of operating expenses being denominated in EUR with links to NOK and ISK, while a majority of the Group's total revenue is generated from its export markets, with EUR as its main export currency and the price achievement linked to the same currency.
-In addition, part of the operating expenses of the Group are in ISK.
+The Group's operations are carried out in Iceland, with a substantial part of operating expenses being denominated in EUR with links to NOK and ISK, while a majority of the Group's total revenue is generated from its export markets, with EUR as its main export currency and price achievement linked to EUR.
+Part of the operating expenses of the Group are in ISK.
 Factors affecting the exchange rate may have adverse effects on the price for the Group's products and on the operating expenses of the Group, both of which may ultimately result in lower profitability for the Group.
-The currency development impacted the Group negatively in the year 2023.
-The Group has mitigated this risk to some extent by converting its functional currency to EUR in the latter half of 2023.
+The currency development in 2024 did not have a substantial impact to the Group in the year 2024.
+The Group had already mitigated this risk to some extent by converting its functional currency to EUR in the latter half of 2023 giving a natural hedge, and therefore reducing currency risk.

 Credit risk has been reduced through the new sales and marketing agreement with Mowi.
 The Group is primarily financed by loans and credit lines from DNB, Danske Bank, Nordea and Rabobank.
 The credit agreements include a financial covenant requirement.
 The Group's ability to comply with such requirements as well as maintaining adequate security is of significant importance.
 The Group's debt is based on floating interest rates, which means that the Group is exposed to movements in interest rates.